Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/manage-access/about-access.md

 ### Group access and permissions

-You can control which projects the members of any given group have access to with the **Access and permissions** settings.
-Select the role (or roles) you want to assign to the group, the projects to which they'll have access, and which environments they can write to (edit).
+The **Access & Permissions** section of a group is where you can assign users the right level of access based on their role or responsibilities.
+You decide:

+* Projects the group can access
+* Roles that the group members are assigned for each
+* Environments the group can edit

-This gives you the flexibility to determine exactly how much access users in any given group will have.
-You can provide members with administrative access to their own project, but limit their view of all others to `read-only`.
-Grant users write access only to the environments they require, while keeping production off limits.
+This setup provides you with the flexibility to determine the level of access users in any given group will have.
+For example, you might allow one group of analysts to edit jobs in their project, but only let them view related projects, or you could grant admin-level access to a team that owns a specific project while keeping others restricted to read-only.

 <Lightbox src="/img/docs/dbt-cloud/dbt-cloud-enterprise/access-control/sample-access-policy.png" width="60%" title="Assign a variety of roles and access permissions to user groups." />